fwollatz/MLinPractice/Documentation.md

 candidate values) did you look at?
 What were your reasons for this?

 The following classifiers were used:
-- majority vote classifier: parameters - seed
+- majority vote classifier: parameters - `seed`
+  - intended to be used as a baseline classifier
-- label frequency classifier: parameters - seed
+- label frequency classifier: parameters - `seed`
+  - a second baseline classifier option
-- minority vote classifier: parameters - seed
+- minority vote classifier: parameters - `seed`
+  - implemented out of curiosity of using a minority classifier as baseline, but dismissed due to poor performance
-- k-nearest neighbor classifier: parameters - *k*
+- k-nearest neighbor classifier: parameters - `k`
-- complement naive bayes: parameters - alpha, fit_prior, norm
+- complement naive bayes: parameters - `alpha`, `fit_prior`, `norm`
     - it was chosen because it is known to work with an imbalanced dataset like the current dataset
-- decision tree classifier: parameters - criterion, splitter, max_depth, class_weight
+- decision tree classifier: parameters - `criterion`, `splitter`, `max_depth`, `class_weight`
+  - `max_depth`: to limit the tree in depth.
+Used for investigating overfitting issues
+  - `criterion`: use a different quality measure for the splits.
+We introduced the entropy option to use the information gain instead of the gini impurity
+  - `splitter`: use a different split strategy.
+We introduced the random option to use instead of the best split with the hope to tackle overfitting.
+  - `class_weight`: we introduced this option to tackle the imbalance problem of the dataset.
-- random forest classifier: parameters - criterion, bootstrap, max_depth, n_estimators, class_weight
+- random forest classifier: parameters - `criterion`, `bootstrap`, `max_depth`, `n_estimators`, `class_weight`
+  - `criterion`: same reasoning as for the decision tree classifier
+  - `max_depth`: same reasoning as for the decision tree classifier
+  - `n_estimators`: choose the number of trees/estimators in the forest.
+Introduced for investigating effects on overfitting and performance.
+  - `class_weight`: same reasoning as for the decision tree classifier
+  - `bootstrap`: whether to use the whole dataset to build each tree or sample a subset of it for each tree.
+  - Unfortunately due to file size restriction were not able to observe results for optimizing the parameters of this classifier
-- support vector classifier: paramters - c, gamma, kernel
+- support vector classifier: parameters - `c`, `gamma`, `kernel`

 TODO: individual filling in

-TODO: update minority vote classifier cmd in readme

 ### Results